Germany readies reluctant approval of Greek extension

 The Eurosceptic fringes of Merkel's Christian Democrats (CDU) and their Bavarian sister party, the CSU, portrayed the move as leniency for Greece.

-Many newpapers agreed.
+Many newspapers agreed.
 Top-selling Bild spoke of Greek "trickery" and broadsheet Die Welt said: "What's the bet the Greeks will be back in four months?"

 Kurt Lauk, head of the CDU's right-wing "business council", wrote to lawmakers urging them not to back the deal.

-"A simple extension of the aid programme without effective terms would mean that we are knowingly throwing further good money after bad," the letter cited by the Frankfurter Allgemeine Zeitung said.
+"A simple extension of the aid program without effective terms would mean that we are knowingly throwing further good money after bad," the letter cited by the Frankfurter Allgemeine Zeitung said.

 But conservative Eurosceptics and their unlikely allies in the hardline Left party lack the numbers to upset Merkel's coalition with the Social Democrats.
 Government supporters hold 504 of the 631 seats in the lower house, and the Europhile opposition Greens also support the bailout.